 - 1 cup white chocolate chips

-- Preheat the oven to 325°F and cover a baking sheet with parchment paper.
+- Set oven and prep baking sheet.
+Preheat the oven to 325°F and cover a baking sheet with parchment paper.

-- Let the cookies cool for at least 10 minutes on the baking sheet.
+- Cool.
+Let the cookies cool for at least 10 minutes on the baking sheet.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.